-For the internal program don’t be afraid to use both the AEX and STEM programs.
+There are multiple membership levels that allow access to the Aerospace Education and Free STEM kit programs.
 When using the STEM program don’t forget to go on line in e-services to submit a completion form, if you don’t you will not be able to sign out another kit.

-For more information on CAP’s Aerospace Education Program contact Maj.
-Art Urban
+For more information on CAP’s Aerospace Education Program contact Lt Col Art Urban